mercadopago/devsite-docs/guides/sdks/official/java/oauth.en.md

 ## Create and update token

-To create or update the necessary token to operate your application in the name of a seller.
+You can create or update the token needed to operate your app on behalf of a vendor using the SDK below.
+For details of the request parameters, check the [Create and refresh token](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/oauth/_oauth_token/post) API.

 [[[
 ```java